bioinformaticsdotca/Pathways_2019/Module2/gprofiler_new/gprofilerORA.md

  1. Phenotype
  1. Genes included in each gene-set

-Question: Which term has the best corrected p-value?
+:question: Question: Which term has the best corrected p-value?
 Which genes in our list are included in this term?
 Observe that same genes can be present in several lines (pathways are related when they contain a lof of genes in common).

-Note: The table is formatted for the input into Cytoscape EnrichmentMap.
+:information_source: Note: The table is formatted for the input into Cytoscape EnrichmentMap.
 It is called the [*generic format*](https://enrichmentmap.readthedocs.io/en/latest/FileFormats.html#generic-results-files).
 The p-value and FDR columns contain identical values because g:Profiler directly outputs the FDR (= corrected p-value) meaning that the p-value column is already the FDR.
 Phenotype 1 means that each pathway will be represented by red nodes on the enrichment map (presented during next module).

   <img src="./images/gp15.png?raw=true" alt="workflow" width="750" />